csantanapr/knative-tekton/README.md

 ### 5.3 The Deploy Tekton Task

 1. I provided a Deploy Tekton Task that can run `kubectl` to deploy the Knative Application using a YAML manifest.
-Install the task _deploy_ like this.
     <details><summary>Show me the Deploy Task YAML</summary>

     ```yaml